mandomal/mandomal.github.io/content/posts/blending_optimization/index.md

 ```

 # Original Problem

-Here we have 6 potential ingredients and 4 nutritional constraints.
+Here we have six potential ingredients and four nutritional constraints.
-The units for cost is dollars (\$) per gram.
+The unit for cost is dollars (\$) per gram.
-The nutritional values are in grams of that attribute per grams of ingredient.
+The nutritional values are in grams of that attribute per gram of ingredient.
-Our fifth constraint is that the total percentage of the ingredients to be equal to 100%.
+Our fifth constraint is that the total percentage of the ingredients equals 100%.
-The problem is essentially the verbatim the original example with some slight adjustments to readability.
+The problem is almost verbatim the original example, with slight adjustments for readability.

 ```python